mx1001/hardops_manual/docs/csharpen.md

 ## F6 Menu

-The F6 menu has options that are similar to Ssharpen with a few additions.
+The F6 menu has options that are similar to [ssharpen](ssharpen.md) with a few additions.

 ![csharpen](img/csharpen/c2.png)